Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Methods

-A Bayesian Information Criterion (BIC) analysis strongly favours the inclusion of the stellar variability model in the Order 2 white light curve ($\Delta \text{BIC} \gtrsim 33$), while there is no preference for its inclusion in the Order 1 white light curve ($\Delta \text{BIC} \lesssim 2$).
+A Bayesian information criterion (BIC) analysis strongly favors the inclusion of the stellar variability model in the Order 2 white light-curve ($\Delta \text{BIC} \gtrsim 33$), while there is no preference for its inclusion in the Order 1 white light-curve ($\Delta \text{BIC} \lesssim 2$).
 A sinusoidal function best describes this variability, leading us to introduce two additional parameters: the stellar variability amplitude ($A_\ast$) and phase offset ($\phi_\ast$).
-As a result, the total number of fitted parameters is 21 for the Order 1 white light curve and 23 for Order 2.
+As a result, the total number of fitted parameters is 21 for the Order 1 white light-curve and 23 for Order 2.

 For each fit, we initialize the sampler with four walkers per parameter and run for 50,000 steps.
 We first conduct an initial fit with 12,500 steps, corresponding to 25\% of the total run, and use the maximum-probability parameters from this preliminary fit as the starting positions for the final 50,000-step run.
 To ensure convergence, we discard the first 30,000 steps, or 60\% of the total run, as burn-in, retaining only the posteriors from fully converged walkers.
 We check convergence through visual inspection of trace plots and corner plots, as well as by computing the integrated autocorrelation time \citep{emcee}.
 For both orders, the retained number of steps per walker exceeded 50 times the autocorrelation length.